Sourdough Pizza Dough

 Oil: We’re doing it!
 Adding a little bit of oil helps to improve the tenderness of the crust because we’re cooking it in a home oven instead of a wood fired oven, the dough will spend more time cooking and the oil will help to prevent it from drying out too much.
 That said, it will bake beautifully in an outdoor pizza oven too!

-How To Make Sourdough Pizza Crust
+How To Make Sourdough Pizza Dough

 Prepare The Dough:

-3. Pour the liquid ingredients into the flour and mix by hand until the dough starts to come together, and once it begins to pull away from the bowl cover with plastic wrap and rest for 30 minutes.
+1. Step 3: Pour the liquid ingredients into the flour and mix by hand until the dough starts to come together.

 Stretch + Fold: